kwardynski/misc_code/README.md

 # MISCELLANEOUS CODE

 ## [Fibonacci Problem](fibonacci)
-Three solutions to the classic Fibonacci problem - one iterative and two recursive solutions.
+A handful of solutions to the classic Fibonacci problem in C++ and Elixir.